mikecbrant/php-rest-client/README.md

 - **RestClient** - a class for executing RESTful service calls using a fluent interface.
 - **RestMultiClient** - a class which extends RestClient to provide curl_multi capabilities to allow for multiple REST calls to be made in parallel.
+- **CurlHttpResponse** - a class which encapsulates curl response into class wrapper.
+- **CurlMultiHttpResponse** - a class which represents a collection of CurlHttpRepsonse objects as returned from multiple parallel REST calls.

 These classes support:
 - HTTP actions - GET, POST, PUT, DELETE, and HEAD